Krakow is a uniquely charming city that will make you want to visit again and again.

 The most popular food there is zapiekanka – a typical Polish bread with cheese and mushrooms plus other toppings.

-So you can definitely visit the Jewish Quarter as a free spirited tourist who wants to enjoy the restaurants and bars and pretty shops.
+You can definitely visit the Jewish Quarter as a free spirited tourist who wants to enjoy the restaurants and bars and pretty shops.

 You can also take the opportunity to learn about Jewish culture and history.
+Here’s a quick history lesson to give you some context.

 Krakow’s Jewish History